Sweet Home High School (Oregon)

 Sweet Home High School is a public high school located in Sweet Home, Oregon.
-The high school serves the much of southeastern Linn County, including the communities of Foster, Cascadia, and Holly.
+The high school serves the much of southeastern Linn County, including the communities of Foster, Cascadia, and Holley.

 Academics

 75% of Sweet Home High School students in the class of 2010 earned their diplomas on time compared to a statewide average of 66% of students.
 The school received an Outstanding rating on its 2010 State report card.

 In the 2023–2024 academic year, Sweet Home High School had a median class size of 21 students, below the state average of 22.5.
 About 56% of students attended at least 90% of their enrolled school days, compared to the state average of 66%.
 Despite lower attendance, 92% of freshmen were on track to graduate, above the state average of 85%.
 The school reported a four-year graduation rate of 78%, just below the statewide rate of 81%.
 Additionally, 36% of graduates enrolled in a two- or four-year college within 12 months of graduation, well below the state average of 53%.